 — Major League Rugby cancels season, impacting Toronto Arrows.

-— Canadian Olympic and Paralympic trials March 30-April 5 in Toronto cancelled.
+— Canadian Olympic and Paralympic trials March 30-April 5 in Toronto postponed until 2021.

 — Canadian Eastern and Western championships April 16-19 in Windsor, Ont., and Saskatoon cancelled.

 — World figure skating championships March 16-22 in Montreal cancelled.

 — World women's curling championship March 14-22 in Prince George, B.C., cancelled.